777arc/textbook/content/sync.rst

 .. image:: ../_images/time-sync-interpolated-samples.svg
    :align: center
    :target: ../_images/time-sync-interpolated-samples.svg
+   :alt: Example of interpolation a signal, using Python

 Hopefully the reason we need to interpolate inside of the time-sync block is becoming clear.
 These extra samples will let us take into account a fraction of a sample delay.
 In addition to calculating :code:`samples_interpolated`, we also have to modify one line of code in our time synchronizer.
 We will change the first line inside the while loop to become: